 Size & Weight

-As mentioned, the Slim Twin is Valco’s lightest and narrowest double stroller — and one of the lightest side-by-side strollers on the market.
+As mentioned, the Slim Twin is Valco’s narrowest double stroller — and one of the narrowest and lightest side-by-side strollers on the market.
 For comparison’s sake, this stroller is even lighter than most double umbrella strollers.
 Crazy, right?
 Families who take their stroller in the car, carry it up the stairs, and/or travel by plane will especially appreciate the weight.

 Note, however, that with its slim build, we lose some of the features we’re used to seeing on Valco Baby strollers.
 Which brings me to…

 One question many are asking is how Valco’s Slim Twin differs from their Snap Duo Trend.
-While they’re both about the same weight, the Snap Duo Trend is much more full-featured and boasts some luxury details the Slim Twin lacks.
+While they’re both the same LIGHT weight (24 lbs!), the Snap Duo Trend is much more full-featured and boasts some luxury details the Slim Twin lacks.

 That said, at 26 inches wide, the Slim Twin is a good 3 inches narrower than the Snap Duo Trend.
 Just so you can get an idea of how narrow it really is, the Slim Twin is almost the same width as the double tandem UPPAbaby Vista!

 Each seat takes up to 45 lbs of kiddie meat.
-(For reference, the Snap Duo Trend can also hold 45 lbs per seat, while the Britax B Lively Double and the Baby Jogger City Mini Double — which are more all-terrain SBS doubles — both accept 50 lbs per seat.)
+(For reference, the Snap Duo Trend can also hold 45 lbs per seat, while the Baby Jogger City Mini GT2 Double — a more all-terrain SBS double — accepts 50 lbs per seat.)

 The Valco Baby seats recline independently (one-handed strap recline) to a nearly flat position, and have their own adjustable footrest.